 What To Do: Of course, you’ll want to start by exploring the Monticello Wine Trail, which includes 40 wineries and views of the Blue Ridge Mountains.
 Then, don’t miss a hike at the Shenandoah National Park (especially in autumn, when Roca says fall foliage is “at its prime”).

 Where To Stay: If you’re interested in exploring the city, you can’t go wrong with a night at the stylish new Quirk Charlottesville, which is set in the city’s historic downtown.
 For a more wine-specific stay, try The Farmhouse at Veritas, a luxurious bed and breakfast next to Veritas Vineyards and Winery in the Monticello AVA.
-Additionally, Roca says that “The Iris Inn is a beautiful property, surrounded by nature, and Pippin Hill Farm is a local favorite.”
+Additionally, Roca says that “The Iris Inn is a beautiful property, surrounded by nature.”

 Where It Is: The North Fork is 30-mile-long peninsula on the eastern end of Long Island in New York State.

 Why It’s Great: “Some of New York State’s best wineries are on the North Fork, which make it a great weekend destination for wine-lovers,” says Roca.
 That’s especially true if you’re into Merlot, Cabernet Franc, or Chardonnay, some of the varieties it’s known for.
 And though it’s close to NYC, he continues, it “still has a strong agricultural heritage and laid-back vibe which makes it the perfect antidote to its southern sister, The Hamptons.”